gerardVM/IronHack-Personal-Project/README.md

 - Check balance of your account (You need authentication)
 - Send funds to account of this bank or to other third parties
 - Receive funds
-- Receive interests for your Savings or Credit Card Account
+- Receive interests in your Savings or Credit Card Account

 ## Diagrams